Learn more about this series at JL's new corner: ThinkDesignJewelry.com

 - * You don’t know how to start to create a style or you are suffering from artist’s block

 - * You need some handholding to learn how to design

 The first lesson of this series uses the simple flower as source of inspiration to come up with new and interesting jewelry design alternatives.
 Learn how to use an elegantly simple method to create new designs even from the most overused source such as the flower.
 Through practical hands on drawing exercises, you will start to understand Radial Structure and how to adapt a design to jewelry making techniques.

-These are Sample pages of the first lesson
+See more Samples of the first lesson

 1. The name of this series should have been “Think, Design and DRAW Jewelry”, but I thought it would be too long. :-) You will be THINKING, DESIGNING and DRAWING jewelry.
 Drawing ideas and designs before executing them is faster, cheaper and allows you to weed out a great deal of technical issues.
 To get the most out of this lesson, you have to be able to doodle, draw, sketch or create any semblance of a drawing on paper!